HGVSnomenclature/hgvs-nomenclature/docs/software.md

 The software MUST:

 - Be primarily concerned with provided the functionality listed above.
-Tools that accept or emit HGVS expressions as part of their operation will not be included.
+Software that accept or emit HGVS expressions as part of their operation will not be included.
 - Meet the license requirements above.
 Commercial software, including hybrid